accdev1694/full-stack-web/w06_git/g01_git.md

 - you 'git pull' to pull down the existing code state from the repository, unto your branch/main or local branch on your computer.

-- this may be changes other participants have made to the codebase,you do this in order to have the latest version, before you then begin to make your own changes.
+- this may be changes other participants have made to the codebase, you do this in order to have the latest version, before you then begin to make your own changes.

+-